What comes to your mind when you think of SEO?

 We don’t rely on a tiered support system, which means we won’t waste your time with escalations and transfers.
 Regardless of your plan, you have access to the same team of engineers and WordPress experts.

 Finally, determine if your hosting solution offers a content delivery network or CDN.
 CDNs can be provided by a hosting company, but they’re a separate service designed to speed up your website.

 A CDN works by caching static assets like images, CSS and JS files, web fonts, and more in data centers around the world.
 Creating this cache speeds up content delivery and makes your website load faster.
 It does this by shortening the physical distance required for the data to travel.
 It can also help lower your time to first byte (TTFB), the measurement of how long a browser has to wait before receiving its first byte of data from the server.

-The result is a speedier website; as you know by now, site speed is essential for search engine optimization.
+The result is a faster website; as you know by now, site speed is essential for search engine optimization.